 I am a specialist one to one self defense instructor teaching all types and abilities of people.
-Clients include corporate executives who travel a lot and to potentially hostile areas, ex army, people going travelling and female specific self defense.
+Clients include corporate executives who travel a lot to potentially hostile areas, ex army, people going travelling and female specific self defense.

 Each lesson has a building block approach incorporating the keys elements from each range, progressively working in more complex techniques and principles.

 From the very first lesson a client will be pressure tested on the taught matter albeit slow to start which builds confidence and application in what they are learning.